Detailed Explanation of Advanced Settings

 Suggested operation when encountering video memory shortage

-• For graphics cards with less than 6G of video memory, if the video memory is insufficient, directly enable the cutting block, and keep other options default.
+- For graphics cards with less than 6G of video memory, if the video memory is insufficient, directly enable tiling, and keep other options default.

-• For more than 6G, try not to enable the cutting block, and enable the cutting mode.
-If it is still out of video memory when the maximum (1/4) is turned on, turn off this setting and directly enable the cutting block, and try the options from large (512) to small in turn.
+- For more than 6G, try not to enable tiling, and enable the tiling mode.
+If it is still out of video memory when the maximum (1/4) is turned on, turn off this setting and directly enable tiling, and try the options from large (512) to small in turn.

-• For 4G or less video memory, please enable the low video memory mode and directly enable the cutting block.
+- For 4G or less video memory, please enable the low video memory mode and directly enable tiling.

 Warning

-It is not recommended to enable when using realCUGAN
+It is not recommended to enable this option when using realCUGAN

 Only used for the RealCUGAN super-resolution model series